Britain's Small Forgotten Wars

 The major problem, initially, appears to lie with the commander of the regiment, Lieutenant-Colonel E. V. Martin.
 He was a deeply unpopular man, particularly with his officers, to whom he rarely spoke directly, preferring to use his second-in-command as a conduit.
 At least two of his senior officers had applied to leave the regiment, and this unrest among the officers was transmitted to the sepoys.
 They had no faith in their commander, and were losing respect for their squabbling officer body as a whole.

 Given the wartime situation such unrest was not good.
 In India an independence party, the Ghadar (with its headquarters in California) was fomenting trouble in the army, with the ultimate aim of forcing the British out of India.
-By December 1914 concerns were being expressed about the interception of seditious letter within the regiment, and two anti-British activists in Singapore (a preacher, Nur Alam Shah, and a coffee-shop owner, Kassim Mansur) were suspected of having had contact with the sepoys.
+By December 1914 concerns were being expressed about the interception of seditious letters within the regiment, and two anti-British activists in Singapore (a preacher, Nur Alam Shah, and a coffee-shop owner, Kassim Mansur) were suspected of having had contact with the sepoys.

 A similar state of unrest existed in the Malay State Guides.
 Relations between the men and their British officers were poor, and the Indian officers apparently lacked the men's respect.
 The Guides anticipated being sent abroad, but there were concerns about their willingness and their ability to fight.
 Maclean's opinion can be gleaned from a report that he considered many of his men to be "too old to be good soldiers".